A B C D E F G H I J K L M N O P Q R S T U V W X Y X

 H

 Health savings account (HSA).
-A special tax-favored account for deposits made to cover current and future health care expenses paid by the individual.
+A tax-favored account for deposits made to cover current and future health care expenses paid by the individual.
 Like defined contribution retirement plans, contributions to HSAs and any earnings are generally deductible (or excluded from income if made by an employer).
 Unlike defined contribution retirement plans, withdrawals from the account are also tax-free if they are used to pay for medical expenses.
 Enacted in 2003 as part of legislation providing prescription drug benefits under Medicare, the tax preference is only available if the individual purchases a high-deductible health insurance policy.

 Highway trust fund.
 A federal trust fund created in 1956 to finance highway construction and certain other federal spending on transportation.
 The fund’s revenues and outlays are segregated from the rest of the federal budget.